 Follow up exams are devoid of any treatment plan detail beyond treatment frequency and duration of care until the follow up exam.
 For example, Patient 12 diagnosed with acute severe strains to cervical, thoracic, lumbar, and sacrum and left shoulder received a treatment plan for daily care for the first week, 3 times per week for the next 4-6 weeks with care expected to last 14-20 weeks.
 There is no indication of what areas received what treatment modalities, nor are there any treatment goals for the various injuries.
+Licensee notes on 10/13/10 the patient is "about the same and not much improvement with addition of light therapy" yet this patient receives light treatment in the thoracic spine and his treatment plan is the same.

 The Board finds violations of OAR 811-035-0015 (19), OAR 811-035-0015 (20): failure to cooperate, ORS 684.150: power of board, ORS 684.100 (4): refusing an interview, and OAR 811-015-0006(3)(a) and (b): disclosure of records, as follows.
-On November 18, 2013, a letter was sent to Licensee and Dr. Privitera, his managing doctor, requesting their appearance for an interview with the Board on January 9, 2014, in relation to these complaints and open cases.
+On November 18, 2013, a letter was sent to Licensee and Dr. Platt, requesting their appearance for an interview with the Board on January 9, 2014, in relation to these complaints and open cases.
 The Board voted to issue a Notice of Proposed Disciplinary Action and issued it on February 27, 2014.
 The Board hereby incorporates by reference that Proposed Notice of Discipline issued on that date and attached herein to this notice.
 Over a period of over 22 months starting in March 2012, Licensee also failed to cooperate by failing to respond to complaint letters, failing to respond to requests for information, partially responding to complaints, repeatedly challenging the grounds for investigation and complaint, failing to provide certification of patient records, and repeatedly missing deadlines for production of responses and documents.